gurt1223/PX4-Modification-Example-Files/README.md

 ---

 ## How to Use
-1. Follow the setup steps in the [UAV-Toolbox-Setup-Guide](https://github.com/gurt1223/UAV-Toolbox-Setup-Guide).
+1. Follow the setup steps in the [UAV-Toolbox-Setup-Guide](https://github.com/gurt1223/UAV-Toolbox-Setup-Guide) to set up the UAV Toolbox and its dependent software.
 2. Choose which modifications you want to apply (e.g., parameters, telemetry, or logging).
-3. Copy the example files into the corresponding PX4 source directories.
+3. Copy the example files into the corresponding PX4 source directories (outlined in the thesis appendix in [UAV-Toolbox-Setup-Guide](https://github.com/gurt1223/UAV-Toolbox-Setup-Guide)).
 4. Rebuild the PX4 firmware and upload it to your flight controller.
-5. Use alongside the [BRAT Framework](https://github.com/gurt1223/brat) for algorithm testing and logging in MATLAB/Simulink.
+5. Use the modifications to enhance your own MATLAB/Simulink logic or the logic you create in the [BRAT Framework](https://github.com/gurt1223/brat) for algorithm testing.

 ---